asizikov/asizikov.github.io/content/blog/2016-09-24-code-for-reviewer.md

 This is a very painful moment.

-There is a StyleCope rule [SA1101: PrefixLocalCallsWithThis](http://stylecop.soyuz5.com/SA1101.html) which originally [aimed against underscore prefixes](https://blogs.msdn.microsoft.com/sourceanalysis/2008/05/25/a-brief-history-of-c-style/) for instance variables.
+There is a StyleCop rule [SA1101: PrefixLocalCallsWithThis](http://stylecop.soyuz5.com/SA1101.html) which originally [aimed against underscore prefixes](https://blogs.msdn.microsoft.com/sourceanalysis/2008/05/25/a-brief-history-of-c-style/) for instance variables.

 First of, all we should understand, that the compiler does know that `CalculateFees()` is an instance method of the current class.
 It does know where `DateUtils` comes from.